ThePansmith/Monifactory/README.md

 ## Features
 - [Plenty of changes throughout the entire pack, from new multiblocks, to new mods, to new progression](https://gist.github.com/ThePansmith/f2637bcbcb37b6d7f07cddb8a3385f14)
 - A complete overhaul of post-tank progression
+- The removal of Draconic Evolution and Avaritia, replaced with new mechanics
 - A new difficulty mode for returning Nomi CEu HM players
 - A Retexturing of everything Nomi to better match the modern style
 - Optional Compatibility with various mods, such as Create

 ## Credits
 - Original pack by [Exaxxion](https://github.com/Exaxxion).